 Why your website might be stopping your customers from converting

-Are you struggling to convert traffic you direct to your website?
-In this blog, we explore why your conversion rate may be low, and what tactics can help turn that around, ultimately boosting your bottom line and maximising the impact of your marketing efforts.
+Struggling to convert traffic you direct to your website?
+Let's explore why your conversion rate may be low, and what might be able to help turn that around...

 CRO is the practice of increasing the percentage of users who perform a desired action on a website — whether that be completing a sale, filling in a form or signing up to a service.
-The average conversion rate for eCommerce in the UK as of May 2022 is 1.78%.
+The average conversion rate for e-commerce in the UK as of December 2022 is 2.13%.

 Digging a little deeper, it’s about understanding your site visitors – what drives them, what puts them off and what convinces them to ultimately complete your Call To Action (CTA) – then optimising your site to best serve their needs and expectations.